-Interpolation mode: The graphics state parameter defining the current interpolation mode.
-See linear and circular interpolation.
+Interpolation mode: The graphics state parameter defining how the D01 operation behaves.

-Linear interpolation: Creating a straight segment that is either converted to a draw graphics object or used as a linear contour segment.
+Linear interpolation: Creating a straight segment that is either converted to a draw graphical object or used as a linear contour segment.

 Macro aperture: An aperture template defined using AM command.